ionos-cloud/cdktf-go-k8s-example/README.md

 You either have to set the `IONOS_USERNAME` and `IONOS_PASSWORD` or `IONOS_TOKEN` environment variables.

 > `ionosctl token create` and `ionosctl token get --token-id` gives you a token.

+Furtheremore, you have to set `ACCESS_KEY`, `SECRET_KEY` and `BUCKET_NAME` environment variables for the Terraform backend.

+> This can be used in combination with a GitHub Action to deploy the cluster.

+> The bucket should have versioning enabled.

 ```bash
 cdktf deploy